agrc/porter/src/readme.md

 1. create secret as valid json with name: `conductor-connections`
 1. give default compute service account `secret manager secret accessor` role

+## Development

+1. use `test_conductor` as the entry point
+1. set the `service_account_file` path to a service account file with access to the stewardship sheet